Juan Catalino Domínguez: Azul murders

 While police searched for him in Rio Negro and the Neuquén Province, Catalino returned to Dolores, where Luchetti, Isabel and Marta were currently residing.
 As he was about to take his revenge, Luchetti and Isabel fled, leaving Marta behind.
-Pursued by the local and federal police, Catalino and his daughter travelled frequently around the countryside to work odd jobs, with him using various aliases to lay low.
+Pursued by the local and federal police, Catalino and his daughter travelled frequently around the countryside to work odd jobs, with him using various aliases to lie low.

 Eventually, he found himself in a rural area of Azul, and using the alias Donato Aguirre, he left his daughter at the owners' boarding house, exclaiming that he was unable to take care of her by himself.
-On June 28, 1947, Catalino was found loitering in a field near a ranch in Cuartel IX by a ranch hand named Braulio Leguizamón, whom he proceeded to shoot three times.
+On June 28, 1947, Catalino was found loitering in a field near a ranch in Cuartel IX by a ranch hand named Braulio Leguizamón, whom he bludgeoned to death.
 After climbing up a hill with the man's body in tow, Catalino hid it among a pile of bags and old rags.
 In the meantime, alerted by the landlords, the police located and questioned his daughter, quickly establishing her true identity.
 As a result, she was immediately taken away and placed in an orphanage, the Hogar del Buen Pastor.

 On July 8, Catalino, who had found employment as a ranch hand in Chillar, learned that his true identity had been discovered by his employer Guillermo Alberti.
 Shortly after, he went to the kitchen where, without saying a word, he shot to death both Alberti and another ranch hand, Victoriano Serrano.
 After he hid Alberti's body under some metal sheets, Catalino tied Serrano's body to a horse and traveled to a pit, where he then dumped it.

 Sheltered by the darkness of the icy roads in a small cabin, he prowled around town at night searching for his daughter.
-However, while loitering around the Instituto de Varones, Catalino was spotted by a police commissioner, causing to immediately ride out of town.
+However, while loitering around an boy's orphanage, Catalino was spotted by a police commissioner, causing to immediately ride out of town.
 For the next several days, he wandered in the vicinity, but the strict surveillance prevented him going back in.
 As a result, Catalino was forced to leave Azul for good.